 How to make beef stew in the slow cooker

-How to make beef stew on the stove top?
+How to make beef stew on the stovetop

 Next, the beef stock and all remaining ingredients can be added.
-Make sure to scrape any brown bits off the bottom of the pot so they incorporate into the stew.
+Make sure to scrape any browned bits off the bottom of the pot so they incorporate into the stew.
 Let the stew simmer uncovered for 2-3 hours until you have deliciously tender chunks of beef.

 Tip: If too much liquid evaporates from your pot while simmering you can add more.
 Water is the easiest liquid to add, but it dilutes the flavor of the stew because it doesn't actually add any flavor of its own.
 Adding more beef stock or broth is the best option.
+If you want a thicker stew, just let it simmer longer.

 Beef Stew without Wine